 But should you consider buying it?
 We chose to include Theragun Prime on our list because as much as it lacks more power, it’s a true percussive device.

-Hypervolt Bluetooth on the other hand is a vibrational therapy device.
+Hypervolt 2 on the other hand is a vibrational therapy device.
 It is only good if you want a relaxing massage or want to warm up the muscle.
-That’s because it only has a 10mm amplitude, which is way below the percussive standards.
+That’s because it only has a 10mm amplitude, which is way below the current percussive standards.

 Best Massage Guns Under $300 – Conclusion